Symbol calculus of square-integrable operator-valued maps: Some examples

 \subsection{The magnetic Weyl calculus}

 One takes $\Si:=\X\times\X^*$, where $\X$ is a $n$-dimensional real vector space and $\X^*$ is its dual (so the ``phase-space'' $\Si$ is non-canonically isomorphic to $\mathbb R^{2n}$).
-Bellow, setting $B=0$ and $A=0$, one would recover the standard Weyl calculus \cite{Fo }.
+Below, setting $B=0$ and $A=0$, one would recover the standard Weyl calculus \cite{Fo}.

 The magnetic Weyl calculus \cite{IMP,KO,MP1,MP4,MPR2} has as a background the problem of quantization of a physical system consisting in a spin-less particle moving in the euclidean space $\X\cong\mathbb R^n$ under the influence of a magnetic field, i.e. a closed $2$-form $B$ on $\X$ ($dB=0$), given in a base by matrix-component functions $B_{jk}=-B_{kj}:\X\rightarrow\mathbb R$, $j,k=1,\dots,n$.
 For simplicity and in order to have a full formalism we are going to assume that the components $B_{jk}$ belong to $C^\infty_{\rm{pol}}(\X)$, the class of smooth functions on $\X$ with polynomial bounds on all the derivatives.
 The magnetic field can be written in many ways as the differential $B=dA$ of some $1$-form $A$ on $\X$ called {\it vector potential}.
-One has $B=dA=dA'$ iff $A'=A+d\varphi$ for some $0$-form $\varphi$ (then they ar called equivalent).
+One has $B=dA=dA'$ iff $A'=A+d\varphi$ for some $0$-form $\varphi$ (then they are called equivalent).
 It is easy to see that vector potential can also be chosen of class $C^\infty_{\rm{pol}}(\X)$.

-One would like to develop a symbolic calculus taking the magnetic field into account.
+One would like to develop a symbol calculus taking the magnetic field into account.
 Basic requirements are: (i) it should reduce to the standard Weyl calculus for $A=0$ and (ii) the operators $\Pi^A\!(f)$ and $\Pi^{A'}\!(f)$ should be unitarily equivalent (independently on the symbol $f$) if $A$ and $A'$ are equivalent; this is called {\it gauge covariance} and has a fundamental physical meaning.
-To justify the formulae, one could think of the emerging symbolic calculus as a functional calculus for the family of non-commuting self-adjoint operators $(Q_1,\dots,Q_n;P^A_1,\dots,P^A_n)$ in $\H:=\L^2(\X)$.
+To justify the formulae, one could think of the emerging symbol calculus as a functional calculus for the family of non-commuting self-adjoint operators $(Q_1,\dots,Q_n;P^A_1,\dots,P^A_n)$ in $\H:=\L^2(\X)$.
 Here $Q_j$ is one of the components of the position operator, but the momentum $P_j:=-i\partial_j$ is replaced by {\it the magnetic momentum} $P^A_j:=P_j-A_j(Q)$ where $A_j(Q)$ indicates the operator of multiplication with the function $A_j\in C^\infty_{\rm{pol}}(\X)$.
 Notice the commutation relations

 Now one computes {\it the magnetic Weyl system}

 and gets explicitly

 The extra phase factor involves the circulation of the $1$-form $A$ through the segment $[x,y]:=\{(1-t)x+ty\mid t\in[0,1]\}$.
 These operators depend strongly continuous of $(x,\xi)$ and satisfy $\pi^A(0,0)=1$ and $\pi^A(x,\xi)^*=\pi(x,\xi)^{-1}=\pi^A(-x,-\xi)$ (thus being unitary). {\it However they do not form a projective representation of $\,\Si=\X\times\X^*$.} Actually they satisfy